What Is Fasciculation?

 To rule out all other causes of twitching, the doctor might also perform the following tests:

 - Blood test.

 How Is Benign Fasciculation Syndrome Treated?

 As of now, there is no treatment available to reduce benign fasciculation syndrome.
 They usually resolve on their own once the trigger is identified and eliminated.
 Some doctors prescribe medicines that decrease the nerve excitability, like:

-If BFS is believed to be caused due to stress and anxiety, it is found that yoga, meditation, probiotics, spending time with family and pets, and eating a healthy diet are helpful.
-If your muscle twitches are getting worse with time or are causing pain and discomfort, it is best you consult a doctor.
-Your doctor will suggest treatment options that might be best suited for you.
+BFS does not cause long-term physical damage, and there have been cases that reported spontaneous remission.
+Most patients get better when the underlying anxiety is addressed and treated.
+If your muscle twitches are getting worse with time or causing pain and discomfort, it is best to consult a doctor online.
+The doctor will suggest treatment options that might be best suited for you.